ihmeuw/vivarium/docs/source/concepts/time.rst

 Individual Clocks
 -----------------
-:mod:`Vivarium` also allows one to update simulants asynchronously with different frequencies depending on their state information.
+:mod:`vivarium` also allows one to update simulants asynchronously with different frequencies depending on their state information.
 For example, a component that simulates the progression of a disease might need to update the state of each individual simulant at a different rate depending on the current state of the disease, for example, updating a simulant's state twice as frequently when infected than when in remission.
 The basic method is to give each simulant its own distinct clock time and step size instead of one global clock.